GSoft-Goldsmiths/iLost-main/proposal/9-project-management.md

 | Google Spread Sheet| Progress tracking form.
 | Google Spread Sheet | Gantt Chart.
 | Google Spread Sheet | Project Tasks List.
-| Github | Manage source code and report with fixed workflow.
+| GitHub | Manage source code and report with fixed workflow.
-| Github | Use issue feature to track developing progress.
+| GitHub | Use issue feature to track developing progress.
-| Github | Record weekly reports.
+| GitHub | Record weekly reports.

-After using Github to record our weekly reports and cooperate on proposal, it's not necessary to use Trello.
-Because Github has most of the features we need from Trello, such as lists, labels, and milestones are all on Github.
-We are considering to replace Trello with Github completely in the next stage.
+After using GitHub to record our weekly reports and cooperate on proposal, it's not necessary to use Trello.
+Because GitHub has most of the features we need from Trello, such as lists, labels, and milestones are all on GitHub.
+We are considering to replace Trello with GitHub completely in the next stage.

 We have set up a specific workflow and standard to maintain our commitment format and readability.
-Please find more details about Github repository and workflow in appendices 9-5 and 9-6.
+Please find more details about GitHub repository and workflow in appendices 9-5 and 9-6.

 ## Roles